 The plan is based on a 6 month strategy to bring the sales and profit back on target.
 Technology is a crucial enabler for reaching new markets, streamlining processes and reducing administrative overheads.
 The IT department must organize themselves to explore the business demands, become part of the business strategy and utilize specific capabilities to ensure that the business is successful at the end of the simulation.

 The simulation takes us on a journey of convergence, where business and IT become one and the same – sharing strategy, ownership and success!
 During the day we look at;

 - Developing an outside-in Customer focus

-- Understanding how to practically apply best practices such as COBIT and BRM to realize a sustainable change in attitude, behavior and culture in both the business & provider functions
+- Understanding how to practically apply BRM best practices such to realize a sustainable change in attitude, behavior and culture in both the business & provider functions

 - How IT must be involved in business decision making

 70% of IT departments are unable to demonstrate value to their business.
 The business and IT relationship is under strain, both parties blaming the other.
 IT is under increasing pressure to improve.
 New, disruptive technologies such as Cloud and social media, are emerging rapidly and Businesses are demanding more and more IT.
 IT continually struggles to align with the business to ensure investments in emerging technologies deliver value, without negatively impacting existing services and capabilities?
 Business & IT alignment has been a top CIO concern for more than 10 years yet still we struggle.
 The latest Society of Information Management annual survey reveals ‘Business and IT-Alignment STILL as a number 1 issue.
 It has been in the top 3 issues for the last 14 years.

 - IT is still too internally focused and no always seen as a strategic business partner.